-Veeam Backup & Replication allows you to put any of the performance extents of your scale-out backup repository into Seal mode.
+Veeam Backup & Replication allows you to put any of the scale-out backup repository extents into the Sealed mode.

-Sealing up performance extents gives you the ability to gradually remove data located on these extents by applying a retention policy.
-You can use this feature to gracefully stop using some of your performance extents and exclude them from the scale-out backup repository configuration.
+Sealing up scale-out backup repository extents allows you to gradually remove data located on these extents by applying a retention policy.
+You can use this feature to gracefully stop using some of your extents and exclude them from the scale-out backup repository configuration.

 Consider the following:

-- A performance extent can be put into both the maintenance and seal modes at the same time.
+- An extent can be put into both the Maintenance and the Sealed modes at the same time.

-When both modes are applied, maintenance mode overrides seal mode.
+When both modes are applied, the Maintenance mode overrides Sealed mode.

-To put a performance extent into seal mode:
+To put an extent into the Sealed mode: